rileywaters/data-512-project/Documents/project_plan.md

 -	How do demographics differ by community?
 -	How has community density and population changed over time?

 I would like to explore and visualize this data geographically to answer these questions.
-From my own observations, I have hypothesized that certain communities are being rapidly built-up due to re-zoning, new transit lines or ring roads, or proximity to emerging industry districts.
+From my own observations, I can hypothesize that certain communities are being rapidly built-up due to re-zoning, new transit lines/ring roads, or proximity to emerging industry districts.
 There may be resistance to zoning around affluent areas.
 I am also curious to see how single-family home construction is affected by the densification efforts of the city.

-From the time-series data I have hypotheses about construction during different boom and bust cycles relating to oil prices.
+From the time-series data I have a hypothesis that construction in Calgary relates to boom and bust cycles in oil prices.
 Many Calgarians work in the natural resource industry so the growth of the city may be tied closely to it’s health.

 As this is a human-centered data analysis, I also have questions I would like to answer about the dataset itself:

 -	Could individual or family units data be compromised despite the aggregated nature of the data?
--	Could the inclusion of certain demographic data be used in negative ways?
+-	Could the inclusion of certain demographic data be used in unethical ways?

 The data contains counts of all kinds of people: Voters, preschool children, employed/unemployed people, homeowners, and even information on pets.
 The data is aggregated to a community level, but my hypothesis is that there are enough fields, and some districts are small enough, to present privacy risk.
 I will investigate if the publishing of this dataset could present an ethical problem and if it could be combined with other datasets for malicious purposes.
 If so, I will take directive to inform the City of Calgary without making public how this could be done.

-It is unclear whether the male/female columns represent biological sex or self-described gender.
+It is also unclear whether the male/female columns represent biological sex or self-described gender.
 I do not plan to conduct heavy gender-difference research on this dataset but I will likely visualize the differences in counts across the districts.

 ## Background and Related Work